 LZW The default compression.
-It is a variant of the Lempel-Ziv-Welch algorithm.
-It remains the default for backward compatibility.
-ROW Compresses index entries based on differences between rows (for use with fixed-length records only).
+A variant of the Lempel-Ziv-Welch algorithm.
+ROW Compresses index entries based on differences between rows (for use with fixed- length records only).
 It typically does not compress as well as LZW, but takes up less space in memory because the rows are expanded on demand. 'inplace' Causes the index to be built using the inplace compression format.
-The pay- load defaults to using Iz4 compression. 'inplace:lz4hc' Causes inplace compression on the key fields and Iz4hc compression on the payload.
-The resulting index can be smaller than using Iz4.
+The payload de- faults to using Iz4 compression. 'inplace:lz4hc' Causes inplace compression on the key fields and Iz4hc compression on the payload.
+The resulting index can be smaller than using Iz4. 'inplace:lz4s' Causes inplace compression on the key fields and Iz4s compression on the payload.
+This uses the LZ4 stream API to avoid recompressing the data and reduce the index build times. 'inplace:lz4shc' Causes inplace compression on the key fields and Iz4shc compression on the pay- load.
+This uses the high compression (HC) version of the LZ4 stream API to avoid recompressing the data and reduce the index build times.
+The default compression for inplace indexes in versions after versions 9.6.90, 9.8.66, and 9.10.12. 'inplace:zstds' Causes inplace compression using the Zstandard (zstd) algorithm, a fast compression algorithm, providing high compression ratios.